We'll have answers for you

 - Are you considering treatment overseas and want to understand your options?

-If any of these ring true for you, then contact us here at Royal Brompton & Harefield Hospitals Specialist Care, as we'd be pleased to help you.
+If any of these ring true for you, please get in touch with our team and we'd be happy to help you.

 How to get a second opinion

 - Choose a consultant: If you would like to request a particular consultant for your second opinion, please view our consultant directory to see our wide range of experts.
 We can also recommend a consultant who suits your case.

 - Contact us: To register your interest, click here to contact us.

 - Send further details: We will send you a second opinion request form to complete and return to us.

 - Get a quote: We will contact you to confirm your second opinion consultant and the total cost.

 - Pay: If you'd like to go ahead, please arrange payment for the second opinion.

 - Receive second opinion: Once payment is received, our customer services team will get back to you within five working days with your second opinion.
 The report is first sent by email, followed by a physical copy of the report and receipt of payment via post.